-Students continuing onto the DP will have experienced the use of the 'Design Cycle' and will have developed critical thinking and design skills, which they will be able to apply and extend in DP Design Technology.
-This DP course is one of the Group 4 subjects - the Experimental Sciences.
+Students continuing onto the Diploma Programme, whether in Design Technology or in Computer Science, will have experienced the use of the 'Design Cycle Model'.
+They would have developed their critical thinking in addition to design and problem-solving skills.
+The aforementioned DP courses are a part of the Group 4 subjects - the Experimental Sciences.